Public Viewing

 In addition to viewing through the 24-inch telescope under the dome, we will have a variety of telescopes set up on our outside observing pad.

 The viewings begin at 7 p.m.
-November-February.
-March-October, they start 30 to 45 minutes after sunset (determine sunset time for a particular date and see month-specific information below).
+November to February.
+From March to October, they start 30 to 45 minutes after sunset (determine sunset time for a particular date and see month-specific information below).
 Sessions usually last about two hours but may run longer or shorter depending on interest and sky conditions.
 Our sessions are unstructured – there's no program – just telescopic viewing.

 Note that the observatory is open to the night air, and so will be cold in the winter and warm in the summer.
 Be sure to dress for the conditions.